 I made a notation on Merriam-Webster’s online dictionary today under the “lighter” entry.
 I’ve liked this word ever since I first heard it working on the Alaskan coastal waters 20 years ago.
 Previously, I thought a lighter was kept in your pocket and was brought out to light a cigarette or start a fire to keep from freezing.
 Imagine that, it had another meaning, a meaning I was unaware of the first three decades of my life.

-I was pulling 36-hour shifts for a barge company monitoring fuel offloads from barges into a tank farm on St. Michael Island on the Bering Sea.
+I used to pull 36-hour shifts for a barge company monitoring fuel transfers to and from barges on St. Michael Island on the Bering Sea.
 It was long, cold and anxious work.
-In a severe sleep deprived state, you had to stay vigilant so as not to over fill and spill fuel oil, gasoline or highly volatile aviation fuel.
+In a severe sleep-deprived state, you had to stay vigilant so as not to over fill and spill fuel oil, gasoline or highly volatile aviation fuel.
 If you fell asleep the other guys on the crew would tie your shoe laces to one another or do some other practical joke like scream fire!

-Anyway, the managers at the time called moving the “product” from a super tanker 13 miles off shore by barge to the tank farm “lightering.”
+Anyway, the managers at the time called moving the “product” from a super tanker 13 miles off shore by barge to the tank farm as “lightering.”
 The workers called this hell (sleeplessness, diesel fumes, ocean swells and the damp air black with mosquitoes) but it paid well.
-The word is forever seared into my memory along with the amber light of the low hanging subarctic sun, and the riptides lightering red seaweed through the water like an alien army.
+The word is forever seared into my memory along with the amber light of the low hanging subarctic sun, and the a red flood tide wave of red seaweed advancing through the water like an alien army — something close to an earthly miracle.

 The word lighter came into English by way of the Dutch lichter or lichten meaning to unload.
 The dictionary says the noun can refer to a large, flat- bottomed barge.
 (Our barges held 250,000 gallons and when fully loaded only had a couple of feet of freeboard.)
 The word is also a verb meaning to convey something by barge.
 I don’t know how the meaning of lighting cigarettes got mixed up with loading freight but stranger things have happened in English etymology.